ZS6EZ's QSLing Status Report

 Notes:

-I will attempt to handle direct requests for recent QSOs at least monthly.
-However, direct QSL requests for old logs are not a high priority in my life.
-I will process them eventually, but waiting another few months if you only requested a QSL many years after the fact is not a major disaster in the greater scheme of things.
+As I make very few contacts now and all my logs are on LotW, most direct QSL requests I receive are for very old contacts.
+I'm sure you'll agree that waiting another few months if you only requested a QSL many years after the fact is not a major disaster in the greater scheme of things.

 Direct postage